vegardev/ntnui-membership-bot/README.md

 - [x] Have a bare bones, functioning bot.
 - [x] Successful integration of the NTNUI API.
 - [x] Implement an automatic invitation feature for users not part of NTNUI.
+- [x] Migrate from local to cloud storage.
 - [ ] Implement a reminder for users 1 week ahead of group membership expiry.
 - [ ] Full multi-language support.
 - [ ] Provide detailed logs for administrators.